me-louie/Scheduler-DSL/MILESTONES.md

 would be a good next feature to implement if we continued with this project.
 She also wanted the ability to create and assign entities to a shift group on the same line and/or create multiple entities on the same line.
 Both of these would be good features to implement if we continued with this project.

-### Planned Timeline for Remaining Days
-The team plans to complete the video presentation on Friday, October 15th.
-Over the weekend, we will continue to refactor our code for readability and complete additional testing in preparation for the final project submission.
-We will create a README file which will describe how to use our DSL and prepare several example inputs demonstrating our range of features.

 ### User Studies